gvwilson/thirdbit/_posts/2019/01/2019-01-31-things-i-didnt-tweet.md

 -   You can stop paying attention to anyone who gives Steve Bannon or Jordan Peterson the time of day and not miss anything that matters.

--   Also anyone who thinks we can revolutionize education with blockchain.
+-   Also anyone who thinks we can revolutionize education with blockchain, because unfortunately <{{site.github.url}}/2012/06/29/those-who-ignore-history.html> never gets old.

 -   LaaaaaaTeeeeeeXxxxxx...

--   Faaaaaactoooorrrssss...

 -   I could really use a guide to pronouncing various accented characters in various languages.